 Now, let’s talk about the pros.
 There are a lot of pros!
 You really do get a lot for the price.
 The rooms are clean, comfortable, and nicely decorated.

 The rooms are small, so I wouldn’t recommend them for more than 2-3 guests.
-For two people, it was a great choice!
+For two people, it is a great choice!
 The view of the ocean is amazing, and the grounds are beautiful.
 The pool is also very nice.

 The Bullshed restaurant at the ISO Kauai